xiaoyunyang/xiaoyunyang.github.io/content/post/career/interviewPrep/coding-interview-cribsheet-js.md

 `getUsername` function has a one-liner solution but there are few things going on:

 1. `split('/')` splits the url string into an array of substrings using teh "/" delimiter.
 The output of the `split('/')` operated on our example url becomes `[ 'https:', '', 'medium.com', '@xiaoyunyang' ]`, which gets piped into the next operation `pop()`
 2. `pop()` is a built-in function for arrays we will discuss later.
-What it does is it returns the last element of the array and in the process, mutating the original array. `pop()` could get us in hot water (we will discuss later in the arrays section) because it's mutating the original array but in this case, it's ok because the array we got from `split` is an intermediate throw-away datastructure that we are only using for deriving the final result.
+What it does is it returns the last element of the array and in the process, mutating the original array. `pop()` could get us in hot water (we will discuss later in the arrays section) because it's mutating the original array but in this case, it's ok because the array we got from `split` is an intermediate throw-away data structure that we are only using for deriving the final result.
 The `pop()` operatin gives us `@xiaoyunyang`, which we pipe into the next operation.
 3. `slice(1)`, as discussed above, returns the substring starting from index 1 until the end of the array.
 This effectively chops off the `@` and gives us `xiaoyunyang`, which is the username.

 # Working with Arrays